zlangley/collaborative-deep-learning/README.md

 The repository contains only raw data.
 To prepare the data in the format the source code expects, you can run
 ```
-make features
+make citeulike-a
 ```
 which will read from `data/raw/` and write to `data/processed/`.
-Note that `make features` may take a long time to run as it will download a BERT pre-trained model and then embed every document with that model.
+Note that `make citeulike-a` may take a long time to run as it will download a BERT pre-trained model and then embed every document with that model.
 In computing the embeddings, having a GPU helps signficiantly.